kiyoMatsui/kiyosVideoAnalysisTool/README.md

 # kiyosVideoAnalysisTool
 Welcome to Kiyo's video analysis tool!

 Hopefully a useful tool to analyse media files and urls.
-Should work with Dash/HLS and local mp4/ogv/webm files.
+Should work with local mp4/ogv/webm files and Dash/HLS (using ffmpeg libraries built-in demuxers).

 Currently, Kiyo's video analysis tool can print metadata, test playback and analyse the video bitrate.